beau1399/arensee/README.md

 The chess engine used by the computer is rudimentary in nature.
 Located in file Engine.js, it is aggressive and lacks foresight.
 That said, the interface between the chess engine and the other parts of the system is designed to be obvious and extensible.
 Perhaps some other developer will insert a better engine.
 Perhaps I will.

 Arensee is noteworthy for its lack of dependencies.
-Other than React Native itself, I've added just a single NPM package called **react-native-draggable**.
+Other than React Native itself, I've added just two NPM package: one called **react-native-draggable** and another called **patch-package**, which is used only to patch **react-native-draggable**.
 This seems pretty atypical of React Native applications to me, but as things unfolded I found that React Native provided ample facilities "right out of the box" for a chess game.
 In fact, the react user interface paradigm struck me as well-suited to a chess game, where state is central, evolving over time, and prominently presented visually.

 More generally, I thought the development of Arensee unfolded with notable rapidity.
 I started work on the Friday evening of a three-day weekend, and what I had Sunday evening was pretty close to the finished product seen here.
 The overall Arensee development process struck me as interesting, and I allow myself to pontificate about it a bit at the end of this article.